mpowell99/mrp-nonce/README.txt

 == Changelog ==

+= 1.2.0 =
+* Added the ability to set the action assigned to the nonce, in the class constructor
+* Added ability to set the lifetime of the nonce

-= 1.1 =
+= 1.1.0 =
-* Added a few functions, for nonce-verification and name-setting
+* Added a few methods for nonce-verification and name-setting

-= 1.0 =
+= 1.0.0 =
 * Initial Commit.
-Just a couple functions at this point.
+Just a couple methods at this point.